-Other than one store location, which is owned, we lease our store locations, our corporate headquarters and our distribution facilities in York, PA and Commerce, GA.
-Our stores are leased from third parties, with typical initial lease terms of five to ten years with options to renew for two to four successive five-year periods.
+We lease the majority of our store locations, our corporate headquarters and our distribution facilities in York, PA and Commerce, GA.
+Our stores are leased from third parties, with typical initial lease terms of approximately seven years with options to renew for three to five successive five-year periods.
 We believe that we have been able to negotiate favorable rental rates over the last few years due in large part to the general state of the economy, the increased availability of vacant big box retail sites and our careful identification of favorable lease opportunities.
 While we will continue to seek out advantageous lease opportunities, there is no guarantee that we will continue to be able to find low-cost second generation sites or obtain favorable lease terms.
 Many of our lease agreements have defined escalating rent provisions over the initial term and any extensions.
 Increases in our occupancy costs and difficulty in identifying economically suitable new store locations could have significant negative consequences, which include:

-- requiring that a greater portion of our available cash be applied to pay our rental obligations, thus reducing cash available for other purposes and reducing profitability; - · increasing our vulnerability to general adverse economic and industry conditions; and - limiting our flexibility in planning for, or reacting to changes in, our business or in the industry in which we compete.
+- requiring that a greater portion of our available cash be applied to pay our rental obligations, thus reducing cash available for other purposes and reducing profitability; - increasing our vulnerability to general adverse economic and industry conditions; and - limiting our flexibility in planning for, or reacting to changes in, our business or in the industry in which we compete.